-Adequate control of serial resources is a significant problem in a multiprocessing environment.
-Since some uniprocessor serialization techniques (for example, disablement), are no longer effective, there is the possibility of multiple tasks, even multiple tasks in the same job step, using the same serial resource while running concurrently on different CPUs.
+Adequate control of serially reusable resources is a significant problem in a multiprocessing environment.
+Since some uniprocessor serialization techniques (for example, disablement), are no longer effective, there is the possibility of multiple tasks, even multiple tasks in the same job step, using the same serially reusable resource while running concurrently on different CPUs.